lhzcode/es10-cn/functions-classes.md

 #### 14.9.2.2 Expression Rules <div id="sec-expression-rules"></div>

-> NOTE A potential tail position call that is immediately followed by return GetValue of the call result is also a possible tail position call.
+> 注 A potential tail position call that is immediately followed by return GetValue of the call result is also a possible tail position call.
 Function calls cannot return reference values, so such a GetValue operation will always return the same value as the actual function call result.

 ```
 AssignmentExpression :